Git-Mediawiki/Git-Mediawiki/docs/User-manual.md

 Then, the first operation you should do is cloning the remote mediawiki.
 To do so, run the command

     git clone mediawiki::http://yourwikiadress.com

+*Note: Only the main namespace is fetched this way!
+How to expand the clone to more namespaces, *

 You can commit your changes locally as usual with the command